erinkhoo/how-to-install-python-for-machine-learning-from-scratch-2018/README.md

 ```

 > Your system is ready to brew.

-(you might get a warning, in which case you need to
+*you might get a warning, in which case you need to*

 Command:
 ```
-brew update")
+brew update
 ```

 ## [Install Python 3](https://docs.python.org/3/)